BrydenJ/cordova-plugin-geolocation/README.md

 - `PositionError.POSITION_UNAVAILABLE`
   - Returned when the device is unable to retrieve a position.
 In general, this means the device is not connected to a network or can't get a satellite fix.
 - `PositionError.TIMEOUT`
   - Returned when the device is unable to retrieve a position within the time specified by the `timeout` included in `geolocationOptions`.
-When used with `navigator.geolocation.watchPosition`, this error could be repeatedly passed to the `geolocationError` callback every `timeout` milliseconds.
+When used with `plugins.geolocation.watchPosition`, this error could be repeatedly passed to the `geolocationError` callback every `timeout` milliseconds.

 ## <a id="sample"></a>Sample: Get the weather, find stores, and see photos of things nearby with Geolocation ##